raspberrypi/documentation/remote-access/ip-address.md

 Your phone and your Raspberry Pi have to be on the same network, so connect your phone to the correct wireless network.

 When you open the Fing app, touch the `scan device` button in the left-middle of the screen.
 After a few seconds you will get a list with all the devices connected to your network.
-Scroll down to the entry with the manufacturer "Raspberry Pi" or by searching for it by name.
+Scroll down to the entry with the manufacturer "Raspberry Pi" or search for it by name.
 You will see the IP address in the bottom left-hand corner, and the MAC address in the bottom right-hand corner of the entry.
-Also, you can tap on the specific device to see detailed information about that device..
+Also, you can tap on the specific device to see detailed information about that device.

 ### More tools